-We amended our Credit Agreement with Wells Fargo Bank, N.A., in March 2016.
-Under this amendment, we expanded our overall credit facility by \$12,500 to \$29,188.
+In March 2016, we amended the Credit Agreement.
+Under this amendment, we expanded the Credit Agreement by \$12,500 to \$29,188.
 The amendment changes the applicable margin rates for determining the interest rate payable on the loan as follows: